 Which color door do you like the Alice in Wonderland theme wreath on best?
 Black or white?

-I was torn, but the grapevine wreath is heavy and better supported by the front door knocker.
-The switch was made for a practical reason.
+Because the grapevine wreath is heavy and better supported by the front door knocker, I switched their placements.

 Wonderland on White